-Martin S. Indyk
+Ambassador Martin S. Indyk AM

-Martin S. Indyk is distinguished fellow and director of executive education at the Council on Foreign Relations.
+Ambassador Martin S. Indyk AM is Distinguished Fellow and Director of executive education at the Council on Foreign Relations.
 Previously, he was the John C. Whitehead Distinguished Fellow in International Diplomacy in the Foreign Policy program at the Brookings Institution.
-From February 2015 to March 2018, he served as executive vice president of Brookings.
-Indyk served as the U.S. special envoy for the Israeli–Palestinian negotiations from July 2013 to June 2014.
-Prior to his time as special envoy, he was vice president and director of the Foreign Policy program and a senior fellow and the founding director of the Center for Middle East Policy at Brookings.
+From February 2015 to March 2018, he served as Executive Vice President of Brookings.
+Ambassador Indyk served as the US special envoy for the Israeli–Palestinian negotiations from July 2013 to June 2014.
+Prior to this, he was Vice President and Director of the Foreign Policy program and a Senior Fellow and the founding Director of the Center for Middle East Policy at Brookings.

-Indyk received a bachelor’s degree in economics from the University of Sydney and a doctorate in international relations from the Australian National University.
+He received a bachelor’s degree in economics from the University of Sydney and a doctorate in international relations from the Australian National University.